IvayloHrIvanov/library_management_system/README.md

 - Remove Books: Remove books from the library's collection.

-- Borrow Books: Allow users to borrow books from the library.
+- Borrow Books: Allow to borrow books from the library.

-- Return Books: Enable users to return borrowed books.
+- Return Books: Enable to return borrowed books.

 - List Available Books: Display all books currently available in the library.

 - Search Books: Search a book by name.

-- Implement persistence by saving the library's current state (books and users) to a text file and loading it back when the program starts.
+- Save Library: Save all library books to a text file

+- Users: Add users that have roles and can do only set functions by role.

 Future Enhancements:

+- Add more functionality to the Users

 - Extend functionality to manage and operate multiple libraries within the system.